 Welspun Corp Limited

-Your directors have pleasure in presenting the 23rd Annual Report of your Company alongwith the Audited Financial Statement for the financial year ended March 31 2018.
+Your directors' have pleasure in presenting the 25th Annual Report of your Companyalong with the Audited Financial Statements for the financial year ended March 31 2020.

 1. Financial Results